xapi-project/xen-api/doc/content/xenopsd/walkthroughs/VM.build/Domain.build.md

 1. [Call](https://github.com/xapi-project/xen-api/blob/master/ocaml/xenopsd/xc/domain.ml#L902-L911)
     [wait_xen_free_mem](https://github.com/xapi-project/xen-api/blob/master/ocaml/xenopsd/xc/domain.ml#L236-L272)
-    to wait (if necessary), for the Xen memory scrubber to catch up reclaiming memory (CA-39743)
+    to wait (if necessary), for the Xen memory scrubber to catch up reclaiming memory.
+    It
+    1. calls `Xenctrl.physinfo` which returns:
+       - `hostinfo.free_pages` - the free and already scrubbed pages (available)
+       - `host.scrub_pages` - the not yet scrubbed pages (not yet available)
+    2. repeats this until a timeout as long as `free_pages` is *lower* than the *required* pages
+       - unless if `scrub_pages` is 0 (no scrubbing left to do)

+    Note: `free_pages` is system-wide memory, not memory specific to a NUMA node.
+    Because this is not NUMA-aware, in case of temporary node-specific memory shortage, this check is not sufficient to prevent the VM from being spread over all NUMA nodes.
+    It is planned to resolve this issue by claiming NUMA node memory during NUMA placement.

 2. Call the hypercall to set the timer mode
 3. Call the hypercall to set the number of vCPUs
 4. Call the `numa_placement` function